-- Define an APE for the Project; - Review the results of the Phase IA Study and marine route survey and determine the need for additional studies to identify or evaluate historic properties that may be affected (directly and/or indirectly) by the Project; - Assess the effects (if any) of the Project on historic properties; and - Seek ways to avoid, minimize, or mitigate adverse effects on historic properties through consultation.
+- Define an APE for the Project; - Review the results of the Phase IA Study, Marine Route Survey Archaeological Analysis, and determine the need for additional studies to identify or evaluate historic properties that may be affected (directly and/or indirectly) by the Project; - Assess the effects (if any) of the Project on historic properties; and - Seek ways to avoid, minimize, or mitigate adverse effects on historic properties through consultation.
 A draft Unanticipated Discovery Plan is included in Appendix H.

 As discussed in Section 4.7.2.3, one historic building, the Fredrick E. Blair House, has been reported within one mile of the Project's proposed terrestrial alignment; however, the precise location of this resource is unclear from available PHMC-BHP files.
 During field activities conducted in 2014, Hartgen identified one building, the John Pauline House, which appears potentially eligible for inclusion in the National Register.
-This house is located at least 200 feet from the Project and is surrounded by a broad landscaped lawn.
+This house is located at least 200 ft from the Project and is surrounded by a broad landscaped lawn.
 The John Pauline property is further separated from the underground route by trees and vegetation lining the steep banks of Cross Station Road.
 Ten additional historic buildings have been inventoried within one mile of the Project's proposed underground route, but the National Register eligibility of these buildings has not been determined.

 The Project has the potential to affect historic properties listed in or eligible for inclusion in the National Register.
-While there are no known or precontact or historic period archaeological resources along the proposed terrestrial transmission cable route, three previously reported precontact sites have been identified adjacent to the proposed alignment.
-The potential exists for other, previously unreported archaeological deposits to exist along the Project's proposed route.
-Further, the geomorphological investigation conducted in support of the Phase IA Study identified landforms including strand-lines, moraines, and stream crossings in the Project's vicinity that were favored by Native Americans and have a higher archaeological potential.

-Installation methods for the terrestrial HVDC transmission cables may include trenching, jack and bore construction, and HDD.
-These are ground-disturbing techniques that have the potential to affect buried archaeological deposits along the underground transmission cable route and at the converter station location, should archaeological y be present.
-These techniques also have the potential to impact historic buildings and structures that may be located adjacent to the Project's terrestrial route or converter station.
+The geomorphological investigation conducted in support of the Phase IA Study identified landforms including strand-lines, moraines, and stream crossings in the Project's vicinity that were favored by Native Americans and have a higher archaeological potential.
+Several map-documented historical structures were also identified in the Project vicinity.
+Installation methods for the terrestrial HVDC transmission cables include trenching, jack and bore construction, and HDD.
+These are ground-disturbing techniques that have the potential to affect buried archaeological deposits along the underground transmission cable route and at the Erie Converter Station location, should archaeological material be present.
+These techniques also have the potential to impact historic buildings and structures that may be located adjacent to the Project's terrestrial route or Erie Converter Station.

 The Applicant recognizes that the formal Section 106 process has not been initiated.
 However, in advance of the process, the Applicant has initiated studies to identify historic properties along the Project's alignment.
-As discussed above, the Applicant conducted a Phase IA Study of the proposed transmission cable route in 2014.
+As discussed above, the Applicant conducted a Phase IA Study of the proposed transmission cable route in 2014 and 2015 and Phase IB Investigations in 2015.